Facilities and Location

 It is not a commercial facility but supports Macquarie staff, students, HDR research and external collaborations.
 Please contact Kira Westaway for further details.

 Climate Science Laboratory

-This laboratory houses analytical and monitoring equipment associated with research in atmospheric mercury, agricultural pollution, boundary layer meteorology, and air pollution meteorology/air quality/industrial pollution.
+This laboratory supports analytical and monitoring equipment associated with research and teaching in atmospheric and climate science generally, and in particular atmospheric mercury, air pollution and air quality, aerobiology, boundary layer meteorology, and urban climate.

 We look at the measurement and modelling of the air-surface exchange of trace gases and particulates.
 We endeavour to further our understanding of the biogeochemical cycles related to these global environmental issues.

 Other areas of interest include: